jcraigk/storykey/README.md

 | 384      | 40           | 12            |
 | 512      | 53           | 14            |

-An example key and its associated story and seed phrase are shown below:
+An example key and its associated story and seed phrase are shown below.

 Screenshot from terminal:
 ![Key/Story Example](https://user-images.githubusercontent.com/104095/161372021-1edb5999-453d-453a-a7bb-d2fc2bcc3120.png)